Chad King in the dry lab after a busy day's dive.

 Monterey Bay National Marine Sanctuary

-One of my roles on this cruise is the Data Manager.
-That means I keep track of the different kinds of data coming in from all the different scientific instruments, the ROV, and ships' navigation system and put it into a format that others can use.
-This makes the information we collect much more useful to scientists and policy makers now and in the future.
+Working on an oceanographic cruise may sound like something very old fashioned, but modern techniques and data systems are at the heart of what we're doing on the Davidson Seamount expedition.
+One of my roles on this cruise is being the data manager.
+That means I keep track of the different kinds of data coming in from all the different scientific instruments, the remotely operated vehicle (ROV), and ship's navigation system, and I put it into a format that others can use.
+This makes the information we collect much more useful to scientists and policy makers, now and in the future.
 In other words, I document the "metadata" for our daily activities.
 Metadata essentially means "data about data."

-When researchers look for all this data that I have recorded, it's called "data discovery," a very apt term, since they can quickly and efficiently find the data they are looking for.
+When researchers look for all this data that I have recorded, it's called "data discovery" — a very apt term, since they can quickly and efficiently find the data they are looking for.
 From my records, they will know exactly what, where, when, and how the data were collected and who did the collecting!
 In this way, valuable and important data will be more useful to scientists and policy makers.

 Map of two peaks on the NE end of Davidson Seamount that we explored.